nais/doc/docs/device/naiserinstall.md

 - ask the naisdevice team if in doubt

 #### Don'ts
-- enroll anything other than NAV owned devices.
+- enroll anything other than company owned devices.
 - share your device with oothers.
 A naisdevice is a personal device.
 - turn on sshd or similar services on your device.
 - set up your device as a proxy.
 For anything!